Cubavisión: History

 The origins of Cubavision go back to December 10, 1950, with the first transmissions of CMQ-TV, channel 6.
-This commercial channel started its regular transmissions on March 11, 1951.
+This commercial channel started its regular transmissions on March 21, 1951.
+By 1954, it had become a national network, encompassing seven stations.

 In 1959, with the conclusion of the Cuban Revolution, CMQ-TV, like the other means of communication in the country, ended up under the control of the government.
 Subsequently, on February 27, 1961, with the disappearance of commercial advertising in Cuban media, the Cuban Government assumed the financing of the television channels.

 In 1967, the first Telecenters (regional centers of television) were born and the use of video tape was introduced.
-In 1971, Cubavisión began its color broadcasts, and in the following years began to develop satellite transmissions, including the beginning of Cubavisión Internacional in 1986.
+In 1975, Cubavisión began its color broadcasts, and in the following years began to develop satellite transmissions, including the beginning of Cubavisión Internacional in 1986.